 2. Biologists are still focused on making the endangered chimpanzees less shy and getting used to people.

-3. The population of 16 chimpanzees originally shipped to Rubondo has now grown to around 35 individuals.
+3. The population of the 16 chimpanzees originally shipped to Rubondo, all of whom had lived in captivity in zoos and circuses, has now grown to about 60 individuals.

-4. Cultural sites such as ‘Ntungamirwe’, ‘Maji Matakatifu’, ‘Altare’ and ‘Solo’ paint a picture of the lives of natives who once lived in the park.
+6. Cultural sites such as ‘Ntungamirwe’, ‘Maji Matakatifu’, ‘Altare’ and ‘Solo’ paint a picture of the life of natives who once lived in the park.

 6. In addition to chimpanzees, seven other species of animals were introduced to the island: Roan antelope and rhino, Suni antelope, elephant, giraffe and black and white colobus monkeys.

 Rubondo Island National Park count around 300 bird species and 40 orchid species that attract dazzling butterflies.